badoo/techblog/_posts/2013-07-08-fixed-headers-in-mobile-webapps.markdown

 window.addEventListener('touchstart', hideAddressbar);
 {% endhighlight %}

-### There is ~300ms delay on mobile browsers before any touch event progresses to allow double taps.
+### Remove the user interaction delay on mobile browsers

-### TODO\: Give a brief history and reason for this 300ms delay and why we need hacky solutions to this
+In short, the mobile browsers have a noticieable lag (~300 milliseconds) from when you tap on something to an action being taken for that tap.
+That's because the browser is waiting to see if you wanted to do a double tap.
+This shouldn't have been an issue if mobile browsers respected the ```user-scalable``` and ```device-width``` property better.
+Chromium has a [ticket](https://code.google.com/p/chromium/issues/detail?id=169642) on it already.

-### TODO\: Find and give links to good examples demonstrating the delay
+But in the meanwhile we have to fix this, because if you let the browser delay you for that long before you can take an action on keeping the header fixed, it's already too late and your page would have begun it's scroll animation.

-To fix the 300ms delay I recommend the usage of [FastClick](https://github.com/ftlabs/fastclick), however be aware that there is a bug on FastClick which makes it fail sometimes on input elements.
+To fix the delay I recommend the usage of [FastClick](https://github.com/ftlabs/fastclick), however be aware that there is a bug in the library which makes it fail sometimes on input elements.
 There is a ticket for that [here](https://github.com/ftlabs/fastclick/issues/132).

 For the sake of this demo we will be using a simple script to emulate what FastClick does.